blackmaskexe/github-foundations/02 - GitHub/14-GitHub Gists/01 - GitHub Gists.md

 - get clone url by clicking on Embed -> get clone url
   ![[Pasted image 20250628193702.png]]

--fork it by clicking on the fork button direclty
+- fork it by clicking on the fork button direclty